 OTS recommends major shake-up of IHT Regime

-The Office of Tax Simplification has today published its report into simplifying the UK’s Inheritance Tax rules.
+The Office of Tax Simplification has published the second part of its report into simplifying the UK’s Inheritance Tax rules.

-The Office of Tax Simplification (OTS) has today published its report into simplifying the UK’s Inheritance Tax (IHT) rules.
+The Office of Tax Simplification (OTS) has published the second part of its report into simplifying the UK’s Inheritance Tax (IHT) rules.
 Following a consultation process, the OTS has made 11 recommendations for the government to consider, addressing three key areas of IHT: